.

 Welcome to our website !

-Our services for the month of April are as follows:Sunday, 7th April, THE SECOND SUNDAY OF EASTER 9.15 am Holy Communion (Common Worship, Order One – modern language), at St Nicholas’, North Bradley.
-11 am Holy Communion (Common Worship, Order Two – “BCP”), with sermon, at St Mary’s, Steeple Ashton.
-11 am Family Service, at St Thomas’, Southwick.
-Sunday, 14th April, THE THIRD SUNDAY OF EASTER 8 am Said Holy Communion (Common Worship, Order Two – “BCP”), with sermon, at St Mary’s, Steeple Ashton.
-11 am Family Service, at St Mary’s, Steeple Ashton.
-Sunday, 21st April, THE FOURTH SUNDAY OF EASTER 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Nicholas’, North Bradley.
-11 am Holy Communion (Common Worship, Order One – modern language) with sermon, at St Mary’s, Steeple Ashton.
-Sunday, 28th April, THE FIFTH SUNDAY OF EASTER 10 am Family Service, at St Nicholas’, North Bradley.
+Our services for the month of January are as follows:Sunday, 5th January, EPIPHANY (transferred from 6th January) 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, St Nicholas’, North Bradley.
+11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Mary’s, Steeple Ashton.
+Sunday, 12th January, THE BAPTISM OF CHRIST – THE FIRST SUNDAY OF EPIPHANY 10.30 am Family Service, at St Mary’s, Steeple Ashton.
 11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Thomas’, Southwick.
-11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Mary’s, Steeple Ashton.
-Coronavirus (COVID-19) The wearing of face coverings in church by all who attend worship and, in general, by all those who attend church when there may be others present is recommended, though no longer mandatory.
-Individual Prayer in our churches: St Nicholas’, North Bradley and St Thomas’, Southwick are open by prior arrangement only.
-St Mary’s, Steeple Ashton, is open during daylight hours throughout the week. |
+Sunday, 19th January, THE SECOND SUNDAY OF EPIPHANY 9.15 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Nicholas’, North Bradley.
+11 am Morning Worship, at St Mary’s, Steeple Ashton.
+Sunday, 26th January, THE THIRD SUNDAY OF EPIPHANY 8 am Holy Communion (Common Worship, Order Two – “BCP”), with sermon, at St Mary’s, Steeple Ashton.
+10 am Family Service, at St Nicholas’, North Bradley.
+11 am Holy Communion (Common Worship, Order One – modern language), with sermon, at St Thomas’, Southwick.

-Morning Prayer is said at St Thomas’, Southwick at 10 am every Thursday.If you have a smartphone do consider downloading and using the free Daily Prayer App (Aimer), where you can now also find a recording of each of the three daily offices – Morning Prayer, Evening Prayer and Night Prayer. |
+Morning Prayer is said at St Nicholas’, North Bradley at 10 am every Thursday.If you have a smartphone do consider downloading and using the free Daily Prayer App (Aimer), where you can now also find a recording of each of the three daily offices – Morning Prayer, Evening Prayer and Night Prayer. |

 “We lift up in prayer the people of our Benefice each morning; please let us know if you would like us to include in our prayers any particular person or cause.” |